RikilG/Domain-Specific-IR-System/README.md

 ```

 ## Dataset
-To use a different dataset, replace the current dataset present in corpus folder.
+To use a dataset, place the `.txt` files in a folder called `corpus`.
 Currently only text files are supported

 ## Dependencies
 following python modules are required: